-See below for an array of wonderful people doing wonderful things, and businesses and charities that make a positive difference.
+See below for an array of people doing wonderful things, various projects, and businesses and charities that make a positive difference.

-Hover over the titles and keywords, and click for web links to further information.
+Click the segment titles in the list below to ‘jump-to-segment.’
+Hover over the titles and keywords in each segment, and click for web links to further information.
 Enjoy!

 “A network of people who work with voice and song, and who believe that singing is everyone’s birthright, regardless of musical experience or ability.”
 A wonderful, life-changing network, of which I am a member.
 GLOW Choir Brighton is a Natural Voice choir, run with the philosophy, ethos and practices of the NVN at its core.
 Click here to read more about the Natural Voice Network.